 But rather than fixing this problem, Colorado keeps making it worse.
 In 2010, Colorado legislators cut benefits for all teachers who began their service in 2011 or later (represented by the gray line in the chart).
 Teachers would have to work longer for their benefits, and it would take them longer to reach the benefit “peak.”

 Even that cut has not been enough.
-The state’s unfunded liability has continued to grow, despite a record run in the stock market, so this year legislators went back to the bargaining table to address the teacher pension problem again.
+The state’s unfunded liability has continued to grow, despite a record run in the stock market, so in 2018 year legislators went back to the bargaining table to address the teacher pension problem again.
 And once again, they cut benefits for new workers.
 The red line shows what retirement benefits will look like for all teachers hired after 2020.
 They will be forced to pay higher contributions for less generous benefits, making their net pension value even worse.
 The same 25-year-old teacher must stay for 26 years before her pension is finally worth more than her own contributions plus interest.
 Needless to say, even fewer Colorado teachers in the future will make it that far.

 Colorado is also one of the 15 states that does not enroll its teachers in Social Security.
 Teachers have nothing else to fall back on, and yet the state has created a plan that purposefully limits adequate retirement benefits to only a small fraction of people who remain teaching in Colorado for their entire career.
 That shouldn’t even be legal.